ss3sim/ss3sim/cran-comments.md

 will be taken care of once the newly submitted r4ss version 1.36.1 is approved.

 ### Broken links

-* fixed the invalid URL in Readme.md
-* fixed the invalid URI in inst/doc/introduction.html
 * confirmed the success of a potentially invalid URI in inst/doc/making-models.html

 ## Test environments